sananand007/genTspsolver/README.md

 ## Installation

  * This is a standalone library, better included directly in large scale datasets.
 Works with Python 3 (3.7xx)
+ * The input to this needs to be a .csv files with the coordinates of the cities
+ * I am working on to make it more generic as a package

 ### Optional